criblio/appscope/README.md

 ### Linux

-We build on Ubuntu 18.04 currently and do not support other build environments at this time.
+We currently build on Ubuntu 18.04 and do not support other build environments.
 The goal is to produce a "build-once, run-anywhere" executable.
 Consider building with [Docker](#docker) if you are running somthing other than Ubuntu 18.04.

 Check out the code, install build tools, build, and run tests: